Ways to Give

 Ways to Give Now

 A cash gift is the simplest way to create a fund or give to an existing fund.
-Cash gifts are fully deductible up to 50 percent of the donor’s adjusted gross income in any one year.
-Deduction amounts exceeding this limit may be carried forward for up to five additional years.
+Cash gifts are fully deductible.

-When your client names the Community Foundation as the owner and beneficiary of an existing or new life insurance policy, they receive an immediate tax deduction that usually approximates the cash surrender value of the policy.
+When you name the Community Foundation as the owner and beneficiary of an existing or new life insurance policy, you receive an immediate tax deduction that usually approximates the cash surrender value of the policy.
 All premium payments made thereafter are deductible as a charitable contribution.

-Your clients can turn their property’s value into community good by making a gift of real estate to York County Community Foundation.
-Your clients can continue to live in and fully enjoy their home (or vacation property) while giving the future ownership of it to the Community Foundation.
+You can turn your property’s value into community good by making a gift of real estate to York County Community Foundation.
+You can continue to live in and fully enjoy your home (or rental or vacation property) while giving the future ownership of it to the Community Foundation.
 This is called a Retained Life Estate.
 The gift of the “remainder interest” is a charitable contribution in the year the gift arrangement is made, which may result in a substantial income tax charitable deduction.
 When the life tenancy terminates, the Community Foundation becomes the owner of the property.
 The proceeds of the property’s sale may be used to establish a fund at the Community Foundation or be added to an existing fund.

 Ways to Give Later

-A charitable bequest enables your clients to retain control over their assets during their lifetime and support the community they love later.
+A charitable bequest enables you to retain control over your assets during your lifetime and support the community you love later.
 A charitable bequest can be a specific dollar amount, a percentage of an estate, or what remains after other bequests are made.

 Individual Retirement Accounts (IRAs) or other qualified retirement plans are often one of the best types of assets to leave to charity because they are taxed so heavily when left to heirs.
-When your clients leave retirement plan assets to the Community Foundation, 100 percent of the gift will be available to support their charitable interests.
+When you leave retirement plan assets to the Community Foundation, 100 percent of the gift will be available to support your charitable interests.
 It’s as easy as naming the Community Foundation as the beneficiary.